DavidKendall/git_ssh_example/README.md

 # git_ssh_example
-First use of ssh with github
+First use of ssh with github.

 Pushed successfully with ssh